vaeyias/expense_tracker/design/apiSpec.md

 **Description:** Adds a new member to an existing group.

 **Requirements:**
-- The group exists.
+- Group exists.
-- The inviter is a member of the group.
+- Inviter is a member of the group.
-- The new member is not already in the group.
+- New member is not already in the group.
-- The new member user exists.
+- User exists.

 **Effects:**
 - Adds the new member to the group's member list.